 If you haven’t been paying attention to the evolution of the Internet of Things (IoT), now’s the time to start.
 No longer an experiment, IoT technology has become an integral part of the operations, processes, and customer experience for companies across all kinds of industries.
-And according to Forrester, in 2018, we can expect to see IoT reshape the way we do business and the solutions our businesses deliver.
+And, according to Forrester, we can expect to see IoT developments reshape the way we do business and the solutions our businesses deliver.

 IoT’s reach and impact are becoming particularly evident in the context of the customer.
 With sensor data now embedded in a large and rapidly increasing number of products, we’re able to gather customer insights from a wide range of sources.
 But that’s only half the battle: determining which ones matter, and how to use the connect to them, is the real challenge for CIOs and their companies.